noelrivasc/blog/_posts/2024-08-05-attention-gym.md

 layout: post
 title: Attention gym
 date: 2024-08-05 22:26 -0600
+summary: Attention can be trained, like a muscle
 ---

 It seems that the antidote to distraction is training one's attention.